antoniofractuous/MEAN-stack-angular/README.md

 `cd Downloads`

 We paste the SSH command into our terminal, then we input yes.
 If this is the first time that you are doing this, congratulations!!
-You have just launched your first server in the clouds!
+You have just launched your first server on the cloud!

 ![EC2-instance](./images/EC2-instance.png)